IKNL/v6-blueberry-installation-scripts/README.md

 This repository contains convenience scripts for installing vantage6 nodes at data stations participating in the BLUEBERRY project.

 ## TODO

-- [ ] Autmaticaly after installation?
-- [ ] Add a job to the crontab to start the node on boot
 - [ ] Add option to use Docker version of the OMOP database (no SSH tunneling required)
-- [ ] Add check that we are indeed using the bash shell
-- [ ] Update this README

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a running vantage6 node that is connected to the BLUEBERRY server.

 ### Prerequisites